 A student has the right to file complaints concerning alleged failures by the Seminary to comply with the requirements of FERPA and the implementing regulations.
-Complaints should be addressed to the Family Policy Compliance Office, U.S. Avenue, S.W., Washington DC 20202-4605.
+Complaints should be addressed to the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, S.W., Washington DC 20202-4605.
 Students are encouraged to bring any complaints regarding the implementation of this policy to the attention of the Registrar.